LuxciumProject/monorepo-one/prompts/API/gpt-3.5-turbo/LuxciumOne/MIPAD/docs/HMBBD-hyper-modular-black-boxes-design.md

 #### † **Scientia est lux principium✨** ™

 ##### Copyright © 2023 · LUXCIUM · All rights reserved · (Benjamin Vincent Kasapoglu)

+###### In adherence to OpenAI policies: _Content co-created with OpenAI technology.
+The Generative Pre-trained Transformer Assistant has been treated equitably and respectfully, in compliance with OpenAI Terms of Use & policies_